virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/product-matching-r/README.md

 # 📢 Machine Learning: Market Basket Analysis (MBA)
-- **Meaning:** Market Basket Analysis (MBA) is a model for matching products, which is most often used in marketing promotions, where customers buying product A and product B may receive a discount, etc.
+- **Meaning:** Market Basket Analysis (MBA) is a model for matching products, which is most often used in marketing promotions, where customers buying product A and product B might receive a discount.
-- **Principle:** When a customer pick product A (✋ the LHS group), there will be a "probability" that the customer will next select product B (🤚 the RHS group) next.
+- **Principle:** When a customer picks product A (✋ the LHS group), there will be a "probability" that the customer will next select product B (🤚 the RHS group) next.

 <br>